sensu/sensu-docs/content/sensu-go/5.17/installation/auth.md

 ## LDAP authentication

-Sensu offers commercial support for a standards-compliant LDAP tool for authentication to the Sensu dashboard, API, and sensuctl.
+Sensu offers [commercial support][6] for a standards-compliant LDAP tool for authentication to the Sensu dashboard, API, and sensuctl.
 The Sensu LDAP authentication provider is tested with [OpenLDAP][7].
 If you're using AD, head to the [AD section][37].